 Several local companies offer tours, all catering to cruise guests (and also overnight visitors).
 Tours for cruise guests depart from near the cruise center, and other typically depart from Cockburn Town.
 Many include free pick-up.

-Tours vary by company, but most also include a 30 minute (or so) snorkelling stop south of the island.
+Tours vary by company, but most also include a 30 minute (or so) snorkeling stop south of the island.
 Other tours also include conch diving.